microsoft/DefinitelyTyped-tools/packages/retag/README.md

 ## Usage

+Before running

+1. Make sure that you have an up-to-date Definitely Typed repo next to the DefinitelyTyped-tools directory.
+2. Make sure that the NPM_TOKEN and GH_API_TOKEN environment variables are defined.

-From DefinitelyTyped-tools root:
+Then, from DefinitelyTyped-tools root:

 ```
 $ node packages/retag/dist/index.js
 ```

-Make sure that you have an up-to-date Definitely Typed repo next to the DefinitelyTyped-tools directory.